memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

 - Device enclosure requirements

 ## Terminology
-Reference [SystemRequirements.md](../../SystemArchitecture/SystemRequirements.md) for more terminology.
+Reference [SystemRequirements.md](../../SystemArchitecture/SystemRequirements.md) for more terminology
-1. **Height**: Looking at the face of the device with the screen, the height is the vertical dimension.
+1. **Height**: Looking at the face of the device with the screen, the height is the vertical dimension
-1. **Width**: Looking at the face of the device with the screen, the width is the horizontal dimension.
+1. **Width**: Looking at the face of the device with the screen, the width is the horizontal dimension
-1. **Depth**: How high the device comes off a flat surface if the face of the device with the screen is facing up.
+1. **Depth**: How high the device comes off a flat surface if the face of the device with the screen is facing up
+1. **Max Frequency**: Maximum Frequency specified in `SYS_FUNC_01C`
+1. **Rated Frequency Range**: 0Hz to the Max Frequency
+1. **Unwanted Signal Overlay**: Any signal on top of the ideal square waveform that is undersired (noise, ripple)

 ## Requirements
 1. `HRD_01`: The device shall be within ± 10% of these dimensions: